LitGroup/money.dart/README.md

 ## Overview

-Money 2 is a fork of LitGroup's Money package.
+Money2 is a fork of LitGroup's Money package.

 The aim of this fork is to improve the documentation and introduce a number of convenience methods to make it easier to work with Money.
 This package also changes some of the naming convention to provide a (hopefully) more intuiative api.